msgpo/standardfile.github.io/doc/spec.md

 4. Compute `auth_hash = HMAC-SHA256:hex(base64-encrypted-content-string, ak)`.
 5. Encrypt `item_key` with user’s master key `mk`: `enc_item_key = AES-CBC-256.base64(item_key, mk)`.
 6. Send `content`, `enc_item_key`, and `auth_hash` to the server.

-**If item is public or belongs to public item:**

-1. Set `enc_item_key` and `auth_hash` to null.
-2. Send `content` as a base64 encoded JSON string with the literal string "000" prepended to indicating it is not encrypted to the server.

 **Decryption:**